Academic Success Center Staff

 Ira joined UMBC in September 2017.
 She currently is the Associate Director of Tutoring with the Academic Success Center.
 Prior to coming to UMBC, Ira worked at American University (Washington, DC) as the Supplemental Instruction Coordinator and then the Assistant Director of Learning Resources.
 Ira moved to the US in 2006 from Italy, where she taught English at middle-school level and Cinema History at the University of Turin.
 Ira has an M.A. in English from the University of Turin in Italy, and an M.A. in International Communications, which she earned from American University.
 Ira believes that education provides all students the opportunity to discover and realize their potential, and she supports them through modeling positive behaviors and kindness.
 Outside of the office, Ira has various hobbies, but her favorite ones are definitely to make music and go swing-dancing with her husband Tom.

-Assistant Director, Tutoring Services
+Coordinator, Tutoring Services

 Phone: 410-455-1285